-Course No. and Title A 600-level course being offered this semester A 600-level course being offered this semester A 600-level or 700-level course being offered this semester Hrs.
-Credit 3 3 r 3 FOURTH SEMESTER (SPRING) 9 MUSE 700BN (Master's Project, 2 nd Sem.
-If needed) Hrs.
-Credit OR MUSE 705BN (Master's Thesis, 2 nd Sem.
-If needed) 3 3
+Course No. and Title A 600-level course being offered this semester A 600-level course being offered this semester A 600-level or 700-level course being offered this semester 3 FOURTH SEMESTER (SPRING) , Course No. and Title MUSE 700BN (Master's Project, 2 nd Sem.
+If needed) OR Hrs.
+Credit MUSE 705BN (Master's Thesis, 2 nd Sem.
+If needed) 3

+^{} Required classes.

-$^{^{\}ast}$ Required classes.
-Students who could not take summer classes may take two additional 600-level classes in the fourth semester to graduate on time.
+^{} Students who could not take summer classes may take two additional 600-level classes in the fourth semester to graduate on time.